 - No mutes or pick ups allowed.

-- In all categories (except Novice) contestants must play three tunes in the all-time style: a waltz, a jig and a reel or hornpipe in that order.
+- In all categories (except Novice) contestants must play three tunes in the old time style: a waltz, a jig and a reel or hornpipe in that order.

 - Novice class must play a waltz in the old time style and a tune of their choice in any style.
-If a contestant makes it to finals, they may play the same tunes.
+THE NOVICE CLASS IS RUN AS A ONCE THROUGH…they do not play in the finals.

 - Time limit of no more than 4 minutes